USTA Southern Regulations (Rules & Regs)

 v.
 USTA 12, 14 & 16 Zonal Team Championships.

-- Section Quota System.
-Each of the seventeen (17) sections of the USTA has a guaranteed quota for every USTA National Junior Championship based on the percentage of total individual junior members in the USTA during the preceding year.
+Section Quota System.
+Each of the seventeen (17) sections of the USTA has a guaranteed quota for every USTA National Junior Championship.
 The quota is calculated annually and varies for different size draws.

 i.
-Clay Court and Hard Court (Summer) National Championships.
-Minimum requirements are one (1) Bullfrog/USTA Southern Designated Tournament and the Southern Junior Closed in the age group for which endorsement is sought.
+Clay Court, Hard Court, and Winter National Championships.
+Minimum requirements are one (1) USTA Southern Level 1 Championship in the age group for which endorsement is sought.

 i.
 Jr. Waiver Subcommittee: A Jr. Waiver Subcommittee of the Jr. Competition Committee will be appointed to consider applications for waiver of USTA Southern Criteria for Endorsement to USTA National Junior Championships.
 The Subcommittee will adhere to the following guidelines in considering waiver requests: